Enjoy a comforting bowl of mutton soup, a soothing Pakistani bone broth made by slowly simmering tender mutton with aromatics and whole spices.

 - 1 cup cilantro leaves, chopped, for garnish

-- Warm ghee in an Instant Pot in saute mode.
-Add the onions and sauté until they soften for about 8-10 minutes.
-Stir in the garlic, ginger, green chilies, and a cinnamon stick.
+- Warm the ghee in an Instant Pot on saute mode.
+Add the onions and sauté for 8-10 minutes, or until they soften.
+Stir in the garlic, ginger, green chilies, and cinnamon stick.
 Cook for 1 minute.

-- Meanwhile, gather the whole spices in a spice ball and set it aside.
+- Gather the whole spices in a spice ball and set it aside.

-- Rinse the mutton and bones and add them to the Instant Pot.
-Cook in saute mode until the color of the meat changes.
+- Rinse the mutton and add it to the Instant Pot.
+Sear in sauté mode until the meat changes color.

-- Add kosher salt and cover the meat with water.
-Nestle the spice ball into the pot and secure the lid.
-Set the Instant Pot to manual high pressure for 40 minutes with a 10-minute natural release.
+- Cover the meat with water, add salt, and nestle the spice ball into the pot.
+Secure the lid and set the Instant Pot to manual high pressure for 40 minutes, followed by a 10-minute natural release.

 - Remove the spice ball and pour the mutton stock into a serving bowl through a fine mesh strainer.
-Pick the mutton pieces out of the strainer and return them to the clear both.
+Pick the mutton pieces out of the strainer and return them to the clear both to serve.

 - Bone-in mutton is a must.
 While you can substitute for boneless mutton in other recipes, this is not one of them.
 You need bone-in mutton for a silky, flavorful broth.